 We are excited that in 2021, CCGSD will be launching a museum and community space in Ottawa that will document Canadian 2SLGBTQ+ history.
 This project ties into the creation of this museum by bringing the history and stories of 2S-LGBTQ+ people directly to youth in communities across Canada.

-As we approach the 50th anniversary of both the Stonewall riots in New York City and the partial decriminalization of homosexual acts in Canada, we must remember the activism of those who paved the way.
+As 2019 marks the 50th anniversary of both, the Stonewall riots in New York City and the partial decriminalization of homosexual acts in Canada, in CCGSD we see this as an opportunity to celebrate the activism and resistance of those who have paved the way towards greater acceptance of queer folks by mainstream society.
 Looking back at Canadian history, we owe a great debt to activists involved in the 1971 We Demand Protest in Ottawa.
 They marched to Parliament and demanded changes, ranging from employment protections, protections from police surveillance, and the ability for homosexuals to immigrate to Canada (changed in 1976).
-This activism leads to court cases such as Egan V. Canada in 1994, which inspired
+This activism lead to court cases such as Egan V. Canada in 1994, which inspired

 the reading of Sexual Orientation in the Canadian Charter of Rights and Freedoms.
 Over twenty years later, in 2017, the queer community celebrated the addition of gender identity and expression to the Canadian Charter, finally cementing the human rights and protections of Queer and Trans people under Canadian law.